-Responsible for the planning and implementation of all department-based recreation experiences.
-These services are delivered through various recreational programming for all ages and facilitation of booking recreational / community spaces for use.
-The main liaison for facility bookings and engagement for programming between residents, community organizations and the department.
-This division is the departmental lead in the development and monitoring of community groups and partnership agreements.
-ServiceKING is a centralized customer service division providing internal and external services for business, residents, customers, and the public.
-This division provides front line service, accepting and processing various payments, processing registrations, and responding to inquiries and service requests at a level that exceeds customer service expectations.
+Service Description Responsible for the planning and implementation of all department-based recreation experiences.
+These servi ages and facilitation of booking recreational / community spaces for use.
+The main liaison for facility bookings organizations and the department.
+This division is the departmental lead in the development and monitoring of centralized customer service division providing internal and external services for business, residents, custome service, accepting and processing various payments, processing registrations, and responding to inquiries and expectations. and engagement for programming between residents, community community groups and partnership agreements.
+ServiceKING is a 's, and the public.
+This division provides front line